RaHub4AI/MI7032/Glossary.md

 <summary>I</summary>

+#### IDE
+An IDE (Integrated Development Environment) is software that combines commonly used developer tools into a compact GUI (graphical user interface) application.
+It is a combination of tools like a code editor, code compiler, and code debugger with an integrated terminal.

 #### Imputation
 Missing Value Imputation is the process of replacing missing data with substituted values to improve dataset completeness for analysis and modeling.